girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Tutorials/Kernel Ridge Regression(KRR)/README.md

 * Works very well on non-linear problems.

-# **DISADVANTAGES**
+# **DISADVANTAGES OF KRR**

 * We need to choose the right polynomial degree for good variance tradeoff.

 * It doesn’t directly provide probability estimates.

+# **APPLICATIONS OF KRR**

+a) Slope System Reliability Analysis.

+b) Prediction of Bearing Capacity of Cement-Flyash-Gravel Pile Composite Foundation.

+c) Spectroscopy for carbon and nitrogen prediction in soils under sugarcane.

+d) Streamflow Forecast.

+e) Determine Stability State of Asphaltene in Oilfields by Utilizing SARA Fractions.

 ## **CONCLUSION**

-Here,we have given a brief idea on Kernel Ridge Regression, their pros and cons and finally, implementation with the help of Python.
+Here,we have given a brief idea on Kernel Ridge Regression, their pros and cons,  applications and implementation with the help of Python.